mohantechnology/video-merge/ReadME.md

  A simple image presentation  maker  (Not fully completed )

  1) upload image  with  'upload image button'
- 2) upload .txt file contain a sentence that you want in the image video   with 'upload transcript button'
+ 2) upload .txt file contain a sentence that we want in the image video   with 'upload transcript button'
  3) create audio from text
- 4) then click on 'merge image+audio'  button to merge  your image and sentence .
+ 4) then click on 'merge image+audio'  button to merge  our  image and sentence .
 The output will be a video with image and voice

  5 ) similarly add multiple image and convert into video of each image

- 6) same for add video you can add video  replace it with uploaded transcript
+ 6) same for add video we can add video  replace it with uploaded transcript

  7) finally merge all to make a single video and it will download automatically ( work in chrome , mozilla sometime blocks automatically downloads )